-To change the engine oil (with or without oil filter cartridge replacement)
+To change the engine oil (and filter)

-- Place the vehicle on a level surface. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.
+- 1. Start the engine, warm it up briefly, and then turn it off. - 2.
+Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, and then the engine oil drain bolt and gasket.